 Definition of wayward in English:

-Difficult to control or predict because of unusual or perverse behavior: her wayward, difficult sister figurative his wayward emotions
+Difficult to control or predict because of wilful or perverse behaviour: a wayward adolescent figurative his wayward emotions

 More example sentences